List of Logical

 because a respected leader or source (a President, expert, one’s parents,

-one's own "side," team or country, one’s boss or commanding officers) say it
+one's own "side," team or country, one’s boss or commanding officers) says it

 is right.
-This is over-reliance on authority, a corrupted argument from
+This is over-reliance on authority, a gravely corrupted argument from

 ethos that puts loyalty above truth, above